 Which trailhead should you start at?

 A lot of effort goes in to deciding where to start.
-You have two options – Pachena Bay in Bamfield or Gordon River neat Port Renfrew.
+You have three options on the West Coast Trail – Pachena Bay in Bamfield, Gordon River near Port Renfrew and Nitinaht Village.

 Before you go